CHLNDDEV/oceanmesh/README.md

 Building mesh sizing functions
 ------------------------------
 In `oceanmesh` mesh resolution can be controlled according to a variety of feature-driven geometric and topo-bathymetric functions.
 In this section, we briefly explain the major functions and present examples and code.
+Reasonable values for some of these mesh sizing functions and their affect on the numerical simulation of barotropic tides was investigated in [Roberts et. al, 2019](https://www.sciencedirect.com/science/article/abs/pii/S1463500319301222)

+All mesh size functions are defined on regular Caretesian grids.
+The properties of these grids are abstracted by the [Grid](https://github.com/CHLNDDEV/oceanmesh/blob/40baeeae313eb8ef285acc395c671c36c1b9605f/oceanmesh/grid.py#L33) class.

 ### Distance and feature size